Quick CV Dropoff

 Stammering doesn’t reflect on our intellect or personalities, or our skills and competencies.
 But it can add extra layers of pressure or complexity into recruitment processes, and make interviews or other verbally-mediated recruitment processes particularly challenging.

-Interviews rarely reflect the reality of day-to-day of jobs.
+Interviews rarely reflect the reality of day-to-day jobs.
 However, we’re often expected to demonstrate our skills and competencies in the interview setting where our stammering is often ramped up and the situation inhibits our ability to show the interviewers what we’re capable of.
 And we know that interviewers can misinterpret moments of stammering for uncertainty, hesitancy, or lack of knowledge.
 Fortunately, there are tools available to address those prejudices and help create a level playing field.
 The purpose is to ensure you are not discriminated against due to recruitment practices that disadvantage people who stammer and ensure you have as much chance of getting that dream job as someone who doesn’t stammer.

 Where stammering has an impact on day-to-day activities (such as job interviews), it can meet the legal definition of ‘disability’.
 Organisations then have a duty to make what are known as “reasonable adjustments” to their standard procedures so that job candidates who stammer are not disadvantaged compared to other applicants.

-Reasonable adjustments are tailored to the individual candidate and there is a whole host of adjustments that may be appropriate to reduce the disadvantage created by interview setting.
+Reasonable adjustments are tailored to the individual candidate and there is a whole host of adjustments that may be appropriate to reduce the disadvantage created by the interview setting.
 A few examples of reasonable adjustments are listed below, but there are lots more possibilities:

 Some people feel uncomfortable requesting reasonable adjustments, as if it’s somehow ‘cheating’ or being accorded an unfair advantage.
 It’s not.
 Standard interview situations typically discriminate against people who stammer.
 Reasonable adjustments aim to ‘level up’ the situation so that your skills and competencies can be fairly evaluated by the interviewers.
 The tools are there to make recruitment processes fair.
 Use them.